 – No listing on the official Everesting hall of fame.
 You will be given recognition in the Virtual Everesting Hall of Fame.

 Ideally we’d want the whole ride in FIT files (two of them) from both Zwift and the Garmin.
 Either by leaving Zwift open for the entire ride, or joining multiple FIT files in the event of Zwift exiting or the system rebooting.
 This is why it is important to set up the PC/Mac in the best way to ensure it won’t do this (Tips for the vEveresting duration Turn off all Power Saving, disable installation of updates, disable Anti-Virus/updates, and don’t multi-task during the event.)

 Once at the start will be sufficient.
 The 1-2kg changes happen in the real world when your water bottles and pockets are full/empty/etc. Everesting takes a long time, a llloonngg time, so setting up the environment where you can focus purely on the effort, and not the technicalities, is ideal.

 We don’t believe it is in the spirit of Everesting, where the physical demands are high in one direction, like climbing Everest.
 There are other indoor endurance events such as a Sufferfest Knighthood if people want to just ‘go long’ on the indoor trainer.

-If using a Kickr, a ‘spindown calibration’ should be performed prior to the attempt.
-This can be done on the day prior if the Kickr is in place and won’t be moved (Wahoo recommend performing a spindown if the units are transported).
+A ‘spindown calibration’ should be performed prior to the attempt.
+This can be done on the day prior if the trainer is in place and won’t be moved (For example Wahoo recommend performing a spindown if the units are transported).
 Following similar procedures for other smart-trainers as per their documentation and once they’re approved for vEveresting.
 Calibration values can be submitted as part of the vEverest verification process (screen shot is fine).

 – Disable any automatic installation of Windows/OSX/Anti-Virus updates that may automatically reboot your computer.